flutter-dev/website/web-analogs.md

 {:toc}

 <div class="begin-examples"></div>
-本页面是面向那些熟悉使用 HTML 和 CSS 编写应用UI组件的开发人员，这里介绍如何将 HTML/CSS 代码转换成等效的 Flutter/Dart 代码。
+This page is for users who are familiar with the HTML and CSS syntax for arranging components of an application's UI.
+It maps HTML/CSS code snippets to their Flutter/Dart code equivalents.

-这里的示例基于以下假设：
+The examples assume:
-* HTML 文档都以 HTML DOCTYPE 开头，所有元素的盒子模型都是 [border-box](https://css-tricks.com/box-sizing/) ，以便与 Flutter 模型保持一致。
+* The HTML document starts with a modern HTML DOCTYPE, and the CSS box model for all HTML elements is set to [border-box](https://css-tricks.com/box-sizing/), for consistency with the Flutter model.
    {% prettify css %}<!DOCTYPE html>

    {
      box-sizing: border-box;
    }
 {% endprettify %}

-* 在 Flutter 中，“Lorem ipsum” 文本的默认样式由 bold24Roboto 变量定义，以保持简单的语法。
+* In Flutter, the default styling of the "Lorem ipsum" text is defined by the `bold24Roboto` variable as follows, to keep the syntax simple:
   {% prettify dart %}
   TextStyle bold24Roboto = new TextStyle(
       color: Colors.white,
       fontSize: 24.0,